Updated 5 months ago

 If you’re one of Arizona Public Service’s 1.2 million customers, you’re probably tired of two things: your high electric bill and the blistering sun.
 Unfortunately, we can’t turn down the thermostat in the Grand Canyon State, but what we can do is help you use that abundant sunshine to your advantage by using solar panels.

 At first, the thought of going solar can sound intimidating, especially when you try and piece together what you need to know through APS’ website.
-That’s why we’ve compiled a comprehensive guide of everything you need to know and can expect from going solar as an APS customer.
+That’s why we’ve compiled a comprehensive guide of everything you need to know and can expect from installing solar panels in Arizona as an APS customer.

 Find out how much it would cost to install a solar system on your specific home